 Well this is what it looked like before this past week.
 As you can see this area just became a catch all for undone projects, pots that needed flowers, outdoor lightbulbs that need to be replaced etc. It wasn’t working.

-Every week I head on over to my local Habitat for Humanity Restore to see what little treasures I can find.
+I loved heading to our local Habitat for Humanity Restore to see what little treasures I can find.
 I ended up purchasing 3 deconstructed 2×4’s for a $1 each and two cabinet doors for $5 each.